mcs07/PubChemPy/docs/guide/pandas.md

 # *pandas* integration

-## Getting *pandas*
+## Installing *pandas*

 *pandas* must be installed to use its functionality from within PubChemPy.
+It is an optional dependency, so it is not installed automatically with PubChemPy.
 The easiest way is to use pip:

 ```bash
 pip install pandas
 ```

-See the [pandas documentation] for more information.
+See the [pandas documentation](https://pandas.pydata.org/pandas-docs/stable/) for more information.

 ## Usage